 - Login/access the Union College system using anything but your assigned user

-- Load/download any software on a Union college computer without proper permission
+- Load/download any software on a Union College computer without proper permission

 - Possess or use any software for the purpose of breaking security/passwords, snooping or monitoring any computer/network

-- Knowingly attempt to distribute a virus, Trojan horse, monitoring software, etc.
+- Knowingly attempt to distribute a virus, trojan horse, monitoring software, etc.

 - Modify or configure any Union College computer or network hardware/software

-- Violate any lab guidelines
+- Violate any lab policies